Ten tips for applying to Dentistry

 2. Have good reasons for choosing Dentistry

 Universities will be looking for reasons why they should give you – out of hundreds of applicants – an interview.
-Don't say you're applying because the money is good, or because your dad does it.
-If those are your reasons, maybe have a rethink about your future.
+Don't say you're applying because the money is good, or because one of your parents/guardians does it.
+If those are your reasons, maybe have a rethink about what you want to do in the future.

-Be interesting!
 Universities don't want people who can't offer leadership qualities and the ability to think on the spot.
-You won't necessarily gain these skills if you are only shadowing one dentist for a month.
+You won't necessarily gain these skills if you’re only shadowing one dentist for a month.
 If you play a sport, are in a theatre group, play a musical instrument, or have any hobby at all, shout about it.
-It will work in your favour.
+You’ll have gained transferrable skills through these activities, so they will work in your favour.

 5. Be passionate